kevnnliu/neabit/README.md

 # neabit
-A VR fighter spacecraft game made in Unity.
+A VR fighter game made in Unity.